Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Application in multilingual NMT

 \paragraph{Language clustering.} The main idea is to obtain smaller multilingual NMT models as an intermediate point between maintaining many pairwise systems and a single massive multilingual model.
 With limited resources, it is challenging to support the first scenario, whereas the advantages for the massive setting are also very appealing (e.g. simplified training process, translation improvement for low-resource languages or zero-shot translation \cite{johnson-etal-2017-googles}).
 Therefore, to address the task, \citet{tan-etal-2019-multilingual} trained a factored multilingual NMT model of 23 languages from \citet{cettoloEtAl:EAMT2012}, where the language embedding is concatenated in every input token.
 Then, they performed hierarchical clustering with the representations, and selected a number of clusters guided by the Elbow method.
 Finally, they compared the systems against individual, massive and language family-based cluster models.

-Rather than only using our multi-view representations to compute a set of clusters, we also address the question: do we need to train the massive model again if we want to add one or more new languages to our setting?
-If one of the goals of working with clustered NMT models is to avoid training and maintaining massive systems, it is quite a significant problem for the new language scenario.
+In a practical multilingual NMT system, it is not only necessary to choose the right clustering, the ability to easily add new languages is also important.
+With this in mind, we apply our multi-view representations to compute a set of clusters, and we also address the question: do we need to train the massive model again if we want to add one or more new languages to our setting?

 \paragraph{Language ranking.} The original goal of \textsc{LangRank} is to choose a parent language to perform transfer learning in different tasks, NMT included.
 To achieve this, \citet{lin-etal-2019-choosing} trained a model based on the performance of several hundred pairwise MT systems using the dataset of \citet{qi-etal-2018-pre}.
-For the input features, they considered linguistically-informed vectors from $\operatorname{lang2vec}$ \cite{littell-etal-2017-uriel} and corpus-based statistics, such as word/sub-word overlapping and the ratio of the token-types or the data size between the target child and potential candidates, where the latter features were one of the most relevant.
+For the input features, they considered linguistically-informed vectors from $\operatorname{lang2vec}$ \cite{littell-etal-2017-uriel} and corpus-based statistics, such as word/sub-word overlapping and the ratio of the token-types or the data size between the target child and potential candidates, where the latter features were some of the most relevant.

 Considering the transfer capabilities within multilingual NMT and the possibility to obtain a ranked list of candidates from \textsc{LangRank}, we propose an adapted task of choosing $k$-related languages for multilingual transfer.
 We then use our multi-view representations to rank related languages from the vector space, as they embed information about typological and lexical relationships.
-This is similar to the features that \citet{lin-etal-2019-choosing} considers, but without training a ranking model fed with scores from pairwise MT systems.
+This is similar to the features that \citet{lin-etal-2019-choosing} consider, but without training a ranking model fed with scores from pairwise MT systems.